High-order accurate multi-sub-step implicit integration algorithms with dissipation control for second-order hyperbolic problems: Spectral properties

-The percentage amplitude decays of various algorithms are plotted in Figs.~\ref{fig:adSUCI2} and \ref{fig:adSUCIn}, where some important observations are found and collected as follows. \begin{enumerate}[(a)] \item Among the algorithms shown herein, the single-step generalized-$\alpha$ method \cite{shaoThreeParameters1988,chungTimeIntegration1993} produces the largest amplitude decays in the low-frequency range while the fifth-order accurate SUCI5 scheme provides the smallest amplitude decays.
-The previous literature \cite{liNovelFamily2019} has already reported that the second-order multi-sub-step implicit schemes generally produce fewer amplitude decays in the low-frequency range as the number of sub-step increases.
-However, this fact is not seemly true for the higher-order sub-step algorithms since the higher-order SUCI3 and SUCI4 schemes obviously provide larger amplitude decays than second-order SUCI2.
+The percentage amplitude decays of various algorithms are plotted in Fig.~\ref{fig:adSUCI2}, where some important observations are found and collected as follows. \begin{itemize} \item Among the algorithms shown herein, the single-step TPO/G-$\alpha$ method \cite{shaoThreeParameters1988,chungTimeIntegration1993} produces the largest amplitude decays in the low-frequency range while the fifth-order accurate SUCI5 scheme provides the smallest amplitude decays.
+The previous study \cite{liNovelFamily2019} has already reported that the second-order multi-sub-step implicit schemes generally produce fewer amplitude decays in the low-frequency range as the number of sub-steps increases.
+However, this fact is not seemly true for the higher-order sub-step algorithms since the higher-order SUCI3 and SUCI4 schemes obviously provide larger amplitude decays than the second-order SUCI2 scheme.
 In addition, SUCI6 also produces larger amplitude decays than SUCI5.

-\item Unlike the generalized-$\alpha$ \cite{shaoThreeParameters1988,chungTimeIntegration1993} and SUCI2 \cite{liNovelFamily2020} algorithms, four high-order methods also impose some amplitude decays in the non-dissipative ($ \rhoinf=1 $) case since their spectral radii in the middle-frequency range $ \Omega\in[2,~10] $ are less than unity, as shown in Fig.~\ref{fig:spSUICn}.
+\item Unlike the second-order TPO/G-$\alpha$ \cite{shaoThreeParameters1988,chungTimeIntegration1993} and SUCI2 \cite{liNovelFamily2020} algorithms, the novel high-order methods impose some amplitude decays in the non-dissipative ($ \rhoinf=1 $) case since their spectral radii in the middle-frequency range $ \Omega\in[2,~10] $ are less than unity, as shown in the subplots (c-f) of Fig.~\ref{fig:spSUCI2}.
 However, amplitude decays in $ \rhoinf=1 $ finally decrease to zero with the increase of $ \Omega $, although they are not shown herein for brevity.

-\item Amplitude decays of each integration algorithm increase with the decrease of $ \rhoinf $, thus controlling numerical dissipation by changing $ \rhoinf $. \end{enumerate}
+\item Amplitude decays of each integration algorithm increase with the decrease of $ \rhoinf $, thus controlling numerical dissipation by changing $ \rhoinf $. \end{itemize}

-The period error actually characterizes the precision of an integrator, so a higher-order accurate integration algorithm should produce fewer period errors in the low-frequency range than the lower-order scheme.
-This fact is confirmed well for SUCIn.
-Figs.~\ref{fig:peSUCI2} and \ref{fig:peSUCIn} show percentage period errors of the generalized-$\alpha$ and SUCIn algorithms.
-It is pronounced that the higher-order accurate integration algorithm produces fewer period errors and the non-dissipative case provides the smallest period errors for each integration algorithm.
+The period error actually characterizes the precision of an integrator, so a higher-order accurate algorithm should produce fewer period errors in the low-frequency range than the lower-order scheme.
+This fact is confirmed well for SUCI$n$.
+Fig.~\ref{fig:peSUCI2} shows percentage period errors of the TPO/G-$\alpha$ and SUCI$ n$ algorithms.
+It is pronounced that the higher-order accurate algorithm produces fewer period errors and the non-dissipative ($\rhoinf=1$) scheme provides the smallest period errors for each integration algorithm.